-This is might be one of the best minimalist gifts for the chefs and even the non-chefs in your life.
-I wasn’t much into cooking growing up, but once I started learning, I found it to be a little relaxing.
+This is might be one of the best simple presents for the chefs and even the non-chefs in your life.
+I wasn't much into cooking growing up, but once I started learning, I found it to be a little relaxing.

 I also enjoyed figuring out how to make food for myself.
 This can potentially be the benefits that you give your minimalist person through this gift.